FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
 The application will therefore only make use of one FIWARE component.

-Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
+Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to hold the current state of the context data it contains and peristant information relevant to subscriptions and registrations.

 To promote interoperability of data exchange, NGSI-LD context brokers explicitly expose a [JSON-LD `@context` file](https://json-ld.org/spec/latest/json-ld/#the-context) to define the data held within the